The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: From Partial to Total Canonical Behaviour

-By the definition of $s^*$ this shows that $\overline{\id}^\mathfrak{B}(s^*(x)_1, s^*(y)_1 )$ holds.
+Again by the injectivity of $s'$ we get By the definition of $s^*$ this shows that $\overline{\id}^\mathfrak{B}(s^*(x)_1, s^*(y)_1 )$ holds.
 It is easy to see by analogous arguments that the same is true for the other coordinates.
 Therefore, the statement follows. \end{proof}